thetillhoff/workshop/docs/labs/lab_10/1_hands_on.md

 As you can see, creating a Lambda function is very easy.
 The only requirement is to tell AWS which runtime to use.
 In this case, we're also passing the VPC to the Lambda function, so it can access the resources in our VPC.

 The filepath where the lambda code is located is by default derived from the name of the defining file and the construct's id.
-For example, if the `NodejsFunction` is defined in a file named `lambda-stack.ts` with `FilenameProcessingLambda` as construct id (`new NodejsFunction(this, 'FilenameProcessingLambda')`), then cdk will look for `lambda-stack.FilenameProcessingLambda.ts` and `lambda-stack.FilenameProcessingLambda.js` files for the lambda function code.
+For example, if the `NodejsFunction` is defined in a file named `lambda-stack.ts` with `FileProcessingLambda` as construct id (`new NodejsFunction(this, 'FileProcessingLambda')`), then cdk will look for `lambda-stack.FileProcessingLambda.ts` and `lambda-stack.FileProcessingLambda.js` files for the lambda function code.

 You might've been wondering, why there weren't any cpu or memory values defined.
 Compared to ECS, the resource configuration for Lambdas is slightly different.